mattvenn/instrumented_adder/docs/log.md

 * use the spice file from the openlane run and remove magic steps by including the primitives spice file
 * add the if/else to use inverters or delays
 * added [a fake adder](../src/fake_adder.v)
+* analog simulation takes too long > 1 hour.
-* changed to a down counter
+* trying with only 10 inverters, updated the tests and changed to a down counter

 # Wed 18 May 16:08:55 CEST 2022